mrotteveel/jaybird-fbclient/README.md

 ### Version ###

 The version has 4 components.
-The first three are the Firebird version that sourced the libraries (eg 3.0.4).
+The first three are the Firebird version that sourced the libraries (e.g. 3.0.4).
 The last part is a 'build' identifier, which should usually be 0.
 The 'build' identifier may be incremented for patches or new platforms added.